Elote is classic Mexican street corn, grilled and slathered in an irresistible sauce. Built-in handles make for easy eating!

 How to serve elote

 Alex and I last served this Mexican grilled corn on a menu that included Grilled Shrimp Tacos and Lime Daiquiris.
 It truly could not have complimented the meal more.
 It’s one of our very favorite vegetarian Mexican recipes!
-Here are a few more Mexican style ideas on dinners, sides, and drinks that would compliment elote:
+Here are a few more Mexican style dinners, sides, and drinks that would compliment elote:

 - Shrimp: Quick Shrimp Tacos, Perfect Grilled Shrimp or Cilantro Lime Shrimp